Xochimilco (altepetl)

-Xochimilco was the most important city of the Xochimilca people, one of the Nahua tribes that migrated to the Mesoamerica region.
+Xochimilco (Amatönmahuãhi) was the most important city of the Xochimilca people, one of the Nahua tribes that migrated to the Mesoamerica region.
 At the same time it was the name of the altepetl of this group and historically referred to both interchangebly.
 The city was founded around 900 AD.
 It grew to become an important city in the Valley of Mexico, until in 1430, the Mexica of Tenochtitlan succeeded in conquering the city.

 Etymology

 The name “Xochimilco” comes from Nahuatl and means “flower field.”
 This referred to the many flowers and other crops that were grown here on chinampas since the pre-Hispanic period.